Quillan can be easily reached from no fewer than six airports —

 All the airports have a variety of options for car rental; details can be found on the airport websites (use the links above).
 For details about other forms of transport, please see below: Carcassonne, Perpignan, Toulouse, Béziers, Girona, Barcelona.

-If you want a more pleasant and relaxing journey, consider coming by train.
 The major railway station at Carcassonne is well served by trains from all over France.
 From Paris, you can get to Carcassonne with one change, and the journey can take as little as 5 hours (though depending on the route and number of changes, it might take 7 hours or more).
 The Carcassonne railway station is right on the Canal du Midi in the centre of Carcassonne.
 For travel from Carcassonne to Quillan by public transport, see below.
 There is also an Avis car rental option at the railway station (their office is just across the canal).
-To book train tickets online, use sncf.fr (now available in French, English and German).
+To book train tickets online, use sncf.com (now available in French, English and German).
 It is sometimes possible to book tickets on the website right through to Quillan, especially if you book single rather than return tickets (for some reason), but if this seems difficult, just book through to Carcassonne and see below on how to get from there to Quillan.

 If you choose to drive here from one of the northern ports such as Calais, expect your journey to take a little over ten hours plus stops, if you’re using the autoroutes.
 Driving on French motorways is relatively pleasant and most autoroutes have some impressive views, if expensive tolls.
 The most direct route is a fairly straightforward north to south line via Paris, Orléans, Limoges and Toulouse.
 Despite one of the motorways being toll-free, you can still expect to pay up to 60€ in tolls for the whole journey.
 For more information about driving in France, including legal requirements of what needs to be carried in the car, French road rules, tolls, petrol prices, etc, see about-france.com.
 They also have tips on alternative routes to south-west France which can save tens of euros in tolls without adding too much time to the journey.